menu

 People

 If you are planning to retire in New York, this neighborhood should be on your must-see list.
 For many reasons, may be considered a retiree's dream neighborhood.
 According to NeighborhoodScout's exclusive analysis and metrics, it's peaceful and quiet, has above average safety from crime compared to other neighborhoods in New York, while also offering a diverse range of housing options.
-This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 95.6% of neighborhoods in NY.
+This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 96.1% of neighborhoods in NY.
 If a New York retirement is in your future, this neighborhood should be one of the places you visit.
-In addition to being an excellent choice for active retirees, this neighborhood is also a very good choice for families with school-aged children.

 Diversity

-Did you know that the neighborhood has more Ukrainian and Dutch ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Ukrainian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 2.6% of this neighborhood's residents have Ukrainian ancestry and 3.5% have Dutch ancestry.
+In fact, 2.9% of this neighborhood's residents have Ukrainian ancestry.

 The Neighbors

-The neighbors in the neighborhood in West Kill are lower-middle income, making it a below average income neighborhood.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 64.0% of U.S. neighborhoods.
-With 13.2% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 56.5% of U.S. neighborhoods.
+The neighbors in the neighborhood in West Kill are middle-income, making it a moderate income neighborhood.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 40.3% of the neighborhoods in America.
+With 14.8% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 60.7% of U.S. neighborhoods.

 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.